ameer-sk1401/AWS_pipeline_demo/README.md

-Perfect—here’s an updated README.md you can paste into your repo.
-It includes a clean Mermaid workflow diagram (GitHub renders it automatically) and quick steps to export it as a PNG if you prefer an image file.

-⸻

 # Flask App CI/CD on AWS (CodePipeline + CodeBuild + CodeDeploy)

 A beginner‑friendly, production‑ready CI/CD pipeline for a simple **Flask Hello World** app deployed to **Amazon EC2** using **AWS CodePipeline**, **CodeBuild**, and **CodeDeploy** with **GitHub** as the source.